 Is it possible to pay the tuition in installments?

-We cannot accept Summer School tuition payment in installments.
+We cannot accept Summer School tuition payments in installments.

 Yes!
 We do accept tuition fee payment via bank transfer.
 We will provide detailed information and instruction for payment in due time to each participant.

 After I pay the tuition fee via bank transfer, how long does it take for CFCCS to receive it?

 Bank transfers can take from 5-10 working days.
 Please note that these processing times can differ, depending on the country the money is being wired from.
 Once we receive a statement from the bank, we will contact you to confirm that we have received your payment.